asit-piri/FSDSENDTOEND/README.md

 ```

 ##### [EXTRA]
-5. Adding additional files from Repo
+5. Adding additional files from Repo to Local
 ```
 git pull
 ```